Friday, December 27, 2013

 Who would be fined?
 Or sued?

-On our second evening in Key West we popped into the nearby Schooner Wharf Bar for a sunset beverage.
-We landed in the middle of a fund raising event, organized to assist a local woman who had lost everything in a house fire.
-Her friends circulated around the bar selling 50/50 raffle tickets, and silent auction items.
+On our second evening in Key West, we popped into the nearby Schooner Wharf Bar for a sunset beverage.
+We landed in the middle of a fundraising event, organized to assist a local woman who had lost everything in a house fire.
+Her friends circulated around the bar selling 50/50 raffle tickets and silent auction items.

-Fund raiser at Schooner Wharf Bar Key West
+Fundraiser at Schooner Wharf Bar, Key West

-In the back room casino several Black Jack games were in progress.
-The volunteer dealers were a little unclear on the rules of the game, good naturedly allowing the card players to advise them when to take a “hit” or when to “stand pat”.
+In the back room casino, several blackjack games were in progress.
+The volunteer dealers were a little unclear on the rules of the game, good-naturedly allowing the card players to advise them when to take a “hit” or when to “stand pat”.

-The event organizers also had a list of individual items contributors could pay for; items such as a toaster, or a microwave, or a coffee maker, or an item of lingerie.
+The event organizers also had a list of individual items contributors could pay for; items such as a toaster, a microwave, a coffee maker, or an item of lingerie.
 Since we had never met the recipient, Sheere, we opted to buy her a new coffee maker instead of a new bra.
 I’m sure she’d understand.

 Conch Tour Train Key West

-We also did the usual touristy things in Key West; enjoying the ninety-minute Conch Train tour of the historic downtown, shopping, eating, and drinking.
-Everywhere we went people were very friendly.
+We also did the usual touristy things in Key West, enjoying the ninety-minute Conch Train tour of the historic downtown, shopping, eating, and drinking.
+Everywhere we went, people were very friendly.
 For us, staying three nights in Key West was just about the perfect amount of time.

 Turning north again, back in the direction of Miami, our next stop was at Sombrero Marina in Marathon.

-Marathon harbour - sunken and live aboard boats
+Marathon harbour sunken and live-aboard boats

 The entrance to the harbour at Marathon is a little unsettling.
-We motored past hundreds of anchored boats, in various states of disrepair, being used as live-aboards by retired or in some cases working people who cannot afford to purchase or rent in the Keys.
+We motored past hundreds of anchored boats, in various states of disrepair, being used as live-aboards by retired or, in some cases, working people who cannot afford to purchase or rent in the Keys.

 The cost of living in the Florida Keys seems to be a common complaint.
-Real estate values are astronomical, and wages about average.
+Real estate values are astronomical, and wages are about average.

 We were also told by various business owners that finding employees was extremely difficult.
 Workers could make considerably more money as a server in a bar or restaurant, as opposed to hourly wages in a store or a bank.

 The locals like to mention that the Florida Keys have more bars per capita than any other part of Florida.
-I can’t confirm that – but judging by the number of highly visible drinking establishments it‘s probably true.
+I can’t confirm that – but judging by the number of highly visible drinking establishments, it‘s probably true.

-For our final two nights cruising the Keys, we stayed at the Postcard Inn Beach Resort and Marina on Isla Morada; home of the world-famous Tiki Bar and creators of the original Rum Runner drink.
-The entrance to the marina is clearly marked by buoys guiding boats through a shallow sandy area.
+For our final two nights cruising the Keys, we stayed at the Postcard Inn Beach Resort and Marina on Isla Morada, home of the world-famous Tiki Bar and creators of the original Rum Runner drink.

 It’s a bit disconcerting to look a few feet to the starboard side (right side for you landlubbers) and see people standing in waist-deep water sipping a weekend libation or two.